geozeke/glinkfix/README.md

 ## Google Drive Link Fixer

+## Notes (please read)

+1. It's turning into an arms race.
+Google keeps changing how links are handled on their servers, which often breaks tools like glinkfix.
+Direct downloading and embedding G-Drive links is definitely an "off the books" feature that is unsupported.
+As of Jan 2024, Google made a significant change, which definitely broke fixed links that are meant to be viewed or embedded (as opposed to downloaded).
+This update (Apr 2024) works, *for now*, but if Google changes again, things may break.

+2. Viewing links seem to work well, but animated gifs may just show up as static images.

-*Note: glinkfix will automatically attempt to copy fixed URLs to the clipboard.
-Copying to the clipboard only works for GUI-based operating systems (not server installs).
-Even without copying, link fixing will still happen and the results will be displayed on the screen, regardless of where you run it. glinkfix uses the [pyperclip][def9] library, and automatic copying to the clipboard should work seamlessly on Windows/Mac.
-If you're running Linux and have an issue, [refer to this note][def8] from the pyperclip developer.*
+3. glinkfix will now automatically attempt to copy fixed links to the clipboard.
+Copying to the clipboard only works for Desktop-based operating systems (not Server installs).
+Even without automatic copying, link fixing will still work and the results will be displayed on the screen, regardless of where you run it (Server or Desktop). glinkfix uses the [pyperclip][def9] library, and automatic copying to the clipboard should work seamlessly on Windows/Mac.
+If you're running Linux and links are not automatically copied to the clipboard, [refer to this note][def8] from the pyperclip developer.

 ## To Developers